-Students will receive a grade for each class on their schedules after the second week of the semester (first week of summer mini sessions).
-Students may withdraw from a course through the 10th week of the regular semester (or its equivalent for summer or 8 week modules).
-A student who wishes to withdraw from a class must obtain a request form and return the completed form to the Steubenville Campus Registrar's Office or the Youngstown Campus..
+Students will receive a grade for each class on their schedules after the second week of the semester (first week of summer mini-sessions).
+Students may withdraw from a course through the 10th week of the regular semester (or its equivalent for summer or 8-week sessions).
+A student who wishes to withdraw from a class must request a withdrawal from the Enrollment Services staff.
 A grade of "W" will be received.